International reactions to the Gaza war: East Asia

-A survey conducted by the Kyiv International Institute of Sociology from 29 November to 9 December 2023 had 69% of Ukrainian respondents sympathising with Israel compared to only 1% sympathising with Palestine.
-According to a poll conducted from 31 January to 7 February 2024 by the Group for Analyzing and Measuring Attitudes in Iran (GAMMAN), about 35% of Iranians blame Hamas for the war, 20% blame Israel, and 32% blame both sides.
+North America

+In November 2023, 59% of Canadians approved of the country's support for Israel in the Gaza war, while 18% disapproved.

 The Marist Poll published on 15 November found that 38% of Americans believe Israel has gone "too far" in its response to Hamas' attack.
 It also found that American respondents were more likely to sympathize with Israelis (61%) than Palestinians (30%).

 A Quinnipiac study done following war revealed that 76% of American voters believed supporting Israel is in the national interest of the United States, and 64% approved of sending weapons and military equipment to Israel.
 This support was more pronounced among older age groups, with 51% of those under 35 disapproving of this action.
 According to a combined NPR/PBS NewsHour/Marist poll, just 48% of millennials and members of Generation Z think that the US should openly support Israel, compared to 83% of the Baby boomers and 86% from the Silent and Greatest Generation (see also Generation Z and the Israel-Hamas war).
 Gallup polling of Democrats' opinion of President Biden's performance dropped by 11% during October 2023, which was attributed to Biden alienating some members of his party with his swift and decisive show of support for Israel.
 In November 2023, 31% of participants in a survey in the United States expressed their backing for providing weapons to Israel, whereas 43% expressed their opposition to this notion.
 The remaining respondents remained uncertain about their stance.
 Notably, Republicans exhibited the highest level of support for sending weapons to Israel, while approximately half of the Democrats were against it.